Do I Really Need Amazon Prime?

 For children who do a lot of web surfing and can surely shop online but with their parent’s permission, there’s Amazon Kids Plus for movies, books, and software, and there’s Amazon Book Box for monthly orders of curated books.

-You’ll find the Amazon Prime Rewards Visa Card helpful if you love saving while credit-card-spending, getting cashback, and receiving a small dollar percentage back from your favorite eating place, gas station, and other items.
+The Amazon Prime Rewards Visa Card is helpful if you love saving while credit-card-spending, getting cashback, and receiving a small dollar percentage back from your favorite eating place, gas station, and other items.

 Conclusion

-Now that I’ve completed this personally written inquiry, I see what I want and what I’m willing to give up for my entertainment and frugal goals.
+Now that I’ve written this personal inquiry/analysis, I see what I want and am willing to give up for my entertainment and frugal living goals.
 I can decide with ease.

-It’s a simple and practical decision to make.
-If I renew, I spend $139 per year or $14.99 per month.
 If I don’t continue my membership, my dollars stay where they are, and doors open to other cost-saving platforms for movies and books.
-Importantly, I’ll rest not spending extra dollars on nonessential spending.

 What Is Amazon Prime?
 The Benefits, the Cost, and Whether It’s Worth It